How to make Word documents accessible

 If you’re checking a PDF

-- complex diagrams, charts or screenshots have no explanation in the main text
+- diagrams or charts have no explanation in the text

 Check 7: Tables